woodworking is a journey

 1. learn skills

-Get a taste or build a foundation of skills
+Get a taste, build a foundation of skills, or expand your learning with clinics

 Make cool stuff, gain fresh ideas, and access a guided practice